L. Syd M Johnson examines first of its kind research that aims to reverse brain death in humans.

 The United States and much of Europe use the whole brain death standard for determining death.
 Whole brain death is the “irreversible cessation of all functions of the entire brain, including the brain stem.”
 Even with whole brain death, however, islands of functioning brain tissue, as well as electrical and hormonal brain activity can persist.
 By either definition brain death is irreversible.

 The Reanima Project aims to change this.
 But, will the modest outcomes of the proposed study match the immodest claims of “curing” brain death and restoring consciousness?
 The primary outcome measure of the study is “reversal of brain death as noted in clinical examination or EEG.”
-However, electrical activity as recorded by EEG is compatible with brain death of either kind.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.